XBLA and PSN release dates? Europe? Australia?

 Steam/PC: Game crashes or freezes when using the Xbox 360 Controller

-If you use an Xbox 360 Controller, some users have reported crashes or freezes with Trine 2 and several other games (incl.
-Psychonauts and Bit.Trip.Runner).
+Some users have reported crashes or freezes with Trine 2 and several other games (incl.
+Psychonauts and Bit.Trip.Runner) when using an Xbox 360 Controller.
 This is related to the Xbox 360 Controller sending rumble information (the problems can be related to e.g. losing health).
 To fix these issues, update the Xbox 360 Controller drivers.
-If the problems continue, please get in touch.
+If the problems continues after updating the drivers, please contact us to Support [at] Frozenbyte [dot] com.

 PC: ATi/AMD Radeon CrossFire issues